Till Death Us Do Part (film)

-Till Death Us Do Part is a 1968 British comedy film directed by Norman Cohen, written by Johnny Speight, and starring Warren Mitchell and Dandy Nichols.
-It was based on the BBC television series of the same name.
-Speight was the creator of the television version.
-The film was considered successful enough at the box office that a sequel, The Alf Garnett Saga, followed in 1972.
+Till Death Us Do Part (also known as Alf'n' Family) is a 1968 British comedy film directed by Norman Cohen, written by Johnny Speight, and starring Warren Mitchell and Dandy Nichols.
+It was based on the BBC television series of the same name created by Speight.
+A sequel, The Alf Garnett Saga, followed in 1972.

 Plot

 The film begins in September 1939 shortly before World War II begins.
 Alf Garnett, a dockyard worker, and his wife Else have been married for only a few weeks, and are already weary of one another.
-Alf gets called up for military duty but is turned down because he's in a reserved occupation.
+Alf gets called up for military duty but is turned down because he is in a reserved occupation.
 The film depicts their lives during the London Blitz.
 Else eventually gets pregnant to Alf and Else's shock, and they have a baby daughter, Rita, in 1942.
 The war ends in 1945 with a huge street party and Alf, characteristically, gets drunk.

 Midway through the film it advances from the end of World War II to the 1966 General Election.
 Rita is now a young woman and engaged to Mike Rawlins, a long-haired layabout from Liverpool.
 Alf dislikes him because of his support for the Labour Party.
 Mike and Rita marry in a Catholic church, further angering Alf.
 At the wedding supper he fights with Mike's family.
-But Alf and Mike grow a bit closer, attending the 1966 FIFA World Cup Final together.
+But Alf and Mike grow a bit closer, attending the 1966 FIFA World Cup final together.

 The film ends in 1968 with the family moving to a new tower block in Essex after their East End neighbourhood street is demolished.